tidepool-org/data-model/device-data/linking-events.md

 }]
 ```

-And the resulting data is nearly exactly the same, the only difference being that the `id`s on each object are [RFC 4122](https://tools.ietf.org/html/rfc4122 'RFC 4122: A Universally Unique IDentifier (UUID) URN Namespace') version 4 UUIDs with all `-`s stripped:
+And the resulting data is nearly exactly the same as the data resulting from ingestion through the legacy jellyfish API, the only difference being that the `id`s on each object are [RFC 4122](https://tools.ietf.org/html/rfc4122 'RFC 4122: A Universally Unique IDentifier (UUID) URN Namespace') version 4 GUIDs with all `-`s stripped:

 ```json
 [{